ChiaChan-Ho/LPL-vs-LCK/README.md

 <iframe
   src="assets/total_kills_histogram.html"
-  width="775"
+  width="725"
-  height="575"
+  height="525"
   frameborder="0"
 ></iframe>

-The histogram shows that the distribution of total kills per game is roughly normal, with a slight right skew.
+The histogram shows the distribution of total kills per game is roughly normal, with a slight right skew.
 This indicates that while most games have a typical number of kills, there are some with exceptionally high kill counts.
 This distribution is useful for our analysis, providing a basis for comparing the aggression levels between the LPL and LCK.

 We also plot a graph for the dirstribution of damage per minute in the data set.

 <iframe
   src="assets/damage_per_minute_histogram.html"
-  width="775"
+  width="725"
-  height="575"
+  height="525"
   frameborder="0"
 ></iframe>

-This histogram shows that...
+The histogram shows the distribution of damage per minute (DPM) is roughly normal, with a slight right skew.
+This indicates that most games have a typical amount of damage dealt, but there are some instances with exceptionally high DPM.
+This distribution helps us understand the overall damage output in games, which will be useful for comparing the aggressiveness between the LPL and LCK.

 ---